falmar/eImage/README.md

 ['.jpg' => 'image/jpg']
 ```
 #### DisabledMIMEs
-If this property is set it will forbid to upload the MIME Types or Extensions specified here
+If this property is set with values it will forbid to upload the MIME Types or Extensions specified.
 > NOTE: Any other MIME Type or Extension THAT IS NOT SET HERE will be allowed to upload.

 #### Source
 Full path to a file automatically set after image upload for easy access resize and crop functions.

 #### CreateDir
-If set to true create a directory if not exist (UploadTo | NewPath)
+If set to true create a directory if not exist (UploadTo | NewPath).

 #### ImageQuality
-Integer [1-100]%
+Integer [1-100]%.

 #### NewExtension
-Apply a new extension to the image (.jpg, .png, .gif)
+Apply a new extension to the image (.jpg, .png, .gif).

 #### Prefix
-Specify a new prefix for the image
+Specify a new prefix for the image.

 #### NewPath
-Specify a new path for the image, it apply only for crop and resize function
+Specify path for the new image, it apply only for crop() and resize() functions.